 It's unclear whether the family members have reconciled, but they found a compromise that would allow all to pursue their BBQ dreams.
 Rather than using the family name as they had planned, Mike and Mark named their restaurant after their father, calling it Terry Black's Barbecue.

-Kent made plans to open an Austin location as well, keeping the original name of Black's Barbecue and using meat smoked in the original Black's Lockhart location.
+Kent has now expanded and has locations in Austin, Lockhart, and New Braunfels.
+He kept the original name of Black's Barbecue and is using meat smoked in the original Black's Lockhart location.
 Kent also decided to expand to San Marcos, with an independent BBQ joint called Kent Black's Barbecue.

 Kent says that he wishes his nephews all the best, saying "I wish them the best, I really do, and it's a free country, everybody can go do whatever they wanna do.
 I hope they're very successful."